The Eight Best Nuts for Your Diet

 Because pecans have high-fat content like avocados and olive oil, they promote stable heart health through unsaturated fats, decreasing the risk of heart disease.

-Walnuts are known as a heart-healthy food because of the high monounsaturated fats and omega-3 fatty acids which may help with prevention of heart disease.
+Walnuts are known as a heart-healthy food because of their high monounsaturated fats and omega-3 fatty acids, which may help prevent heart disease.
 Omega-3s can also help prevent arthritis and depression.
-These are a go-to nuts when making vegan pesto.
-I usually combine almonds and walnuts for nutty pesto that can be spread on everything from pizza to eggplants.
-Also, if you are short on manganese which helps with absorption of calcium and bone metabolism, walnuts make an excellent source, offering 1g per serving, which accounts for 48% of your recommended daily intake.
+Also, if you are short on manganese, which helps with calcium absorption and bone metabolism, walnuts make an excellent source, offering 1g per serving, which accounts for 48% of your recommended daily intake.

 Final Thoughts

-Nuts, in general, are considered healthy and nutritious, containing many essential nutrients like protein, fiber, calcium, iron, and vitamin E. But within nuts, there is a great variance in how much of each nutrient each nut contains.
-In a vegan and vegetarian diet, a nutrient like protein is a bit hard to get.
-That’s why it’s so important to take advantage of sources like nuts and finding out which types offer more protein than others.
+Nuts, in general, are considered healthy and nutritious, containing many essential nutrients like protein, fiber, calcium, iron, and vitamin E. However, within nuts, there is a great variance in how much of each nutrient each nut contains.

-Nuts like almonds, peanuts, cashews, and pistachios are always on top of my list being moderate in calories and exceptionally high in protein – 6g per serving!
-That’s 3 times more than protein found in macadamia nuts or pecans.
+Nuts like almonds, peanuts, cashews, and pistachios are always on top of my list.
+They are moderate in calories and exceptionally high in protein—6g per serving!
+That’s three times more protein than the protein found in macadamia nuts or pecans.

-But let’s not forget that we are also after nuts’ unsaturated fats which are actually good for us in moderation and other vitamins like vitamin E, manganese, folate, and calcium.
+But let’s not forget that we are also after unsaturated fats in nuts, which are actually good for us in moderation, as well as other vitamins like vitamin E, manganese, folate, and calcium.
 Be sure to check each nut’s nutrition profile and make your selection wisely.

 (1) Nut Consumption and Risk of Cardiovascular Disease